jd28/rollnw/issues/smalls-lsp-editor-affordances.md

 What marks a Smalls script as runnable — an annotation, a conventional function name, or a manifest entry.
-Derive it from what the existing corpus and the Arclight runtime already treat as an entry point rather than inventing a new marker.
+Derive it from what the existing corpus and the rollnw client runtime already treat as an entry point rather than inventing a new marker.

 ## Done